FMMGroupVa/FMM-Extensions/README.md

 # FMM Extensions

 This repository contains source code for implementing the multichannel multicomponent FMM model (3DFMM), including functions for model fitting, visualization, and parameter inference.
-A usage example is provided (see `3DFMMUse.R` file) to assist users.
-The code is developed in the programming language R.
+The code is developed in the programming language R and a usage example is provided  in the `3DFMMUse.R` file.

 ## Overview
+The FMM (Frequency Modulated Möbius) model is a nonlinear parametric regression model designed to analyze nearly periodic, non-sinusoidal physiological time series, extracting key features encoded in time-varying oscillatory morphology.
+This method decomposes signals into harmonic functions, known as Möbius waves, which are characterized by four physiologically interpretable parameters: amplitude (
+A
+), location (
+α
+), width/sharpness (
+ω
+), and direction/symmetry (
+β
+).

+The FMM approach has demonstrated its effectiveness across various fields, including cardiology, neuroscience, and circadian biology, among many others.
+Readers may refer to [1-3] for further details.
 ## How to use

 ### `fitMultiFMM` function description.